platform-experience/serviceportal-widget-library/src/pe-cases-card/README.md

 ## Description

-A modern card widget that allows authorized user to visualize the details of active cases.
+A modern card widget that allows authorized users to visualize the details of active cases.

 ## Screenshot